Content Negotiation in REST

 Accept: application/json,application/xml;q=0.9,*/*;q=0.8

-Above Accept header allows you to ask the server a JSON format (first choice).
+Above Accept header allows you to ask the server for a JSON format (first choice).
 If it can’t, perhaps it could return XML format (the second choice).
 If it’s still not possible, let it return what it can.

 The preference order is defined through the q parameter with values from 0 to 1.
 When nothing is specified, the implicit default value is 1.